DioxusLabs/dioxus/docs/router/src/reference/layouts.md

 # Layouts

-Layouts allow you to
+Layouts allow you to wrap all child routes in a component.
+This can be useful when creating something like a header that will be used in many different routes.

-[`Outlet`]s tell the router where to render content in layouts.
+[`Outlet`] tells the router where to render content in layouts.
 In the following example, the Index will be rendered within the [`Outlet`].

 ```rust, no_run